ssuman/notes/effective_java/notes.markdown

 2. Static factory methods often avoid creating unnecessary objects.
 3. Boolean.valueOf(String) is preferable to constructor Boolean(String).
 4. Mutable objects can also be reused if we know the object won't be modified.
+5. Static initialization blocks can be used to initialize the mutable object once.
+6. Autoboxing also creates unnecessary objects.
+Prefer primitives to boxed primitives.

 ### Item 7 - Avoid finalizers
 1. Java finalizers not analogous to c++ destructors.